telerik/maui-docs/knowledge-base/datagrid-right-click.md

 ```

-1. Add `TapGestureRecognizer` for right-click,

-1. Get the position of the internal ScrollView in the DataGrid on right click and use the DataGrid `HitTestService.CellInfoFromPoint()` method , to get the  cell info for the concrete position.
+1. Add `TapGestureRecognizer` for right-click and get the position of the internal ScrollView in the DataGrid on right click and use the DataGrid `HitTestService.CellInfoFromPoint()` method , to get the  cell info for the concrete position.

 ```C#
 RadScrollView sv = null;